hdl-util/hdmi/README.md

 * Resolution: some FPGAs don't support I/O at speeds high enough to achieve 720p/1080p
 	* Workaround: use DDR/other special I/O features like I/O serializers
-* LVDS/TMDS: if your FPGA doesn't support TMDS, you should be able to use LVDS instead (tested up to 720x480)
+* LVDS/TMDS: if your FPGA doesn't support TMDS, you should be able to directly use LVDS (3.3v) instead (tested up to 720x480).
+This will not work if your video has a high number of transitions.
-    * Needs further investigation
+    * Solution: AC-couple the LVDS wires to make them TMDS by adding 100nF capacitors in series, as close to the transmitter as possible
+        * Example: See `10118241-001RLF` (HDMI connector), on the [Arduino MKR Vivado 4000 schematic](https://content.arduino.cc/assets/vidor_c10_sch.zip), where LVDS IO Standard pins on a Cyclone 10 FPGA have 100nF series capacitors
 * Wiring: if you're using a breakout board or long lengths of untwisted wire, there might be a few pixels that jitter due to interference.
 Make sure you have all the necessary pins connected.
 Sometimes disconnecting the ground pins might actually reduce interference.
 * Hot-Plug Unaware: all modules are unaware of hotplug.
 This shouldn't affect anything in the long term -- the only stateful value is hdmi.tmds_channel.acc.
 The user should decide what behavior is appropriate on connect/disconnect.
 * EDID not implemented: it is assumed you know what format you want at synthesis time, so there is no dynamic decision on video format.